-As part of the purchase agreement with the previous owner of Yaleen Steel, a contingent consideration has been agreed upon.
-There will be additional cash payments to the previous owners of Yaleen Steel based on the entity's net profit during a 12-month period following the trial production period and an agreed probationary period.
+As part of the purchase agreement with the previous owner of Yaleen Steel, a contingent consideration had been agreed upon.
+There will be additional cash payments to the previous owners of Yaleen Steel based on the entity's net profit during an agreed period.
 The amount of the pay-out will be determined by the pre-determined net profit range in which it falls.